 - Proposal One.
-The affirmative vote of a majority of the votes cast by the holders of the Shares entitled to vote at the Meeting and present in person or by proxy, is required to set the number of directors of the Company at six. - Proposal Two.
-The nominees for director who receive the most votes cast by the holders of the Shares entitled to vote at the Meeting and present in person or by proxy (also known as "plurality" of the votes cast) will be elected. - Proposal Three.
-The affirmative vote of a majority of the votes cast by holders of the Shares entitled to vote at the Meeting and present in person or by proxy, is required for the re-appointment of Marcum LLP ("Marcum") as our auditor for the fiscal year ending December 31, 2022 and to authorize the Board to fix the remuneration thereof.
+The nominees for director who receive the most votes cast by the holders of the Shares entitled to vote at the Meeting and present virtually or by proxy (also known as "plurality" of the votes cast) will be elected. - Proposal Two.
+The affirmative vote of a majority of the votes cast by holders of the Shares entitled to vote at the Meeting and present virtually or by proxy, is required for the re-appointment of PFK O'Connor Davies, LLP ("PFK LLP") as the Company's auditor for the fiscal year ending December 31, 2025, and to authorize the Board to fix the remuneration thereof.